 As a clinical-stage biotechnology company, we have primarily funded our operations with proceeds from the sale of our common stock in equity offerings, revenue from our multiple collaboration agreements, and contracts and grants from NIAID.
 Management regularly reviews our available liquidity relative to our operating budget and forecast to monitor the sufficiency of our working capital, and anticipates continuing to draw upon available sources of capital to support our product development activities.
-Based on our most recent cash flow forecast, we believe our current cash, cash equivalents and marketable securities, along with the anticipated and potential revenue under our multiple collaboration agreements, is sufficient to fund our operating plans for a minimum of twelve months from the date that this Quarterly Report was filed.
-We plan to meet our near-term operating requirements primarily through cash and marketable securities on hand, and a combination of current and future strategic collaborations and alliances and marketing, distribution or licensing arrangements.
-In the longer term, we plan to meet our operating requirements by generating revenue from product sales, to the extent our product candidates receive marketing approval and can be commercialized, or by potential future equity or debt issuances (including our at-the-market sales agreement).
 There can be no assurances that new sources of capital will be available to us on commercially acceptable terms, if at all.
 Also, any future collaborations, strategic alliances and marketing, distribution or licensing arrangements may require us to give up some or all rights to a product or technology at less than its full potential value.
-If we are unable to enter into new arrangements or to perform under current or future agreements or obtain additional capital, we will assess our capital resources and may be required to delay, reduce the scope of, or eliminate one or more of our product research and development programs or clinical studies, and/or downsiz
+If we are unable to enter into new arrangements or to perform under current or future agreements or obtain additional capital, we will assess our capital resources and may be required to delay, reduce the scope of, or eliminate one or more of our product research and development programs or clinical studies, and/or downsize our organization.
+Although it is difficult to predict our funding requirements, we anticipate that our cash, cash equivalents and marketable securities as of June 30, 2020, combined with the \$21.3 million received pursuant to our ATM Offering and \$12.0 million received from BII subsequent to June 30, 2020, and anticipated and potential collaboration payments, should enable us to fund our operations into 2023, assuming our programs and collaborations advance as currently contemplated.